jerrytheo/jdoc-scraper/README.md

     - Failed: Number of packages with `FAILURE` status.
     - Empties: Number of packages with no classes.
 These packages do not show up on the output table.

 Apart from the standard output, log files in the `logs` folder indicate the errors associated with parsing a class when the package has reported a `PARTIAL` status.
-These files are named, `<package name>.log`.
+These files are named `<package name>.log`.

 `doc_scape.py` may also be called as,
 ```
 $ ./doc_scrape.py --retry
 ```

-The retry flag reads a file `pkg_retry`, if it exists, and only parses those packages specified here.
+The retry flag reads a file `pkg_retry`, if it exists, and only parses those packages specified there.
 Every time `doc_scrape.py` is executed, all those packages that fail, or are partially scraped are written to `pkg_retry`.
 This allows the scraping to resume from only those packages that have failed the previous time.

 > **WARNING** Currently, the `logs`, `docs` and `pkg_retry` files are overwritten on each execution of `doc_scrape.py`.